-Even Evan loved the meal.
-The phyllo sheets are light, so it was easy for him to take bites out of the pie.
 This recipe is very forgiving to those who are new to working with phyllo.
-Do not worry if a sheet or two get some small tears.
+Do not worry if a sheet or two tears slightly.
 Just try your best to patch it up.
+Brush very gently with the yogurt mixture to help keep it from tearing.

 Adapted from Turkish Food Passion